Kristina01111000/Drws_site/README.md

 To Do:

 - update resume with this project
+- ssl not working in chrome of safari
+	- err cert authority invalid
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want